Child upgrading from beginner to intermediate motorbike

 Choosing the right time and the right bike to upgrade your child from a beginner to an intermediate motorbike is pivotal.

-It's about more than just buying a new bike; it's about recognising and supporting your child's growing passion, skill, and need for greater challenges.
+It's more than buying a new bike—it's recognising and supporting your child's growing passion, skills, and need for bigger challenges.

-The importance of this transition cannot be understated—it's a step that can significantly impact your child's confidence and love for riding.
+Handled correctly, this transition boosts your child's confidence and deepens their love for riding.

 1. Age, Height, and Skill Level